ibexa/documentation-developer/docs/guide/bundles.md

 !!! tip

-    The core packages are included in Ibexa Open Source.
+    Ibexa Open Source is composed of the core packages.

 |Bundle|Description|
 |---------|-----------|